odoo/documentation/website/optimize/seo.rst

 The Odoo Website builder has been optimized to guarantee clean and short HTML code.
-Building blocks have been developed to produce clean HTML code, usually using bootstrap and the HTML editor.
+Building blocks have been developed to produce clean HTML code, usually using Bootstrap and the HTML editor.

 As an example, if you use the color picker to change the color of a paragraph to the primary color of your website, Odoo will produce the